 Roseway and colleagues are connecting to each other through their data, getting notified when someone feels more stress than usual.

-It may sound completely far-fetched that we would let others know when we’re stressed out, making us feel more vulnerable.
+It may sound utterly far-fetched that we would let others know when we’re stressed out, making us feel more vulnerable.
 But changing notions of privacy and personal space may drop our inhibitions here.

 Social or Emotional Media?